 KYYA is passionate about chocolate.
 It’s why we work to build relationships with farmers around the globe and pay above fair trade prices for cacao.
 It’s why we have invested in agricultural expertise, helping farmers experience better yields and higher quality cacao.

-Back in 2012, we were on the board of directors of a small non-profit working on at a Ugandan orphanage over the Christmas holidays.
-We were overwhelmed at the immense need, and, thinking back to our four adopted daughters, we knew we had to do something.
+Back in 2012, we were on the board of directors of a small non-profit working at a Ugandan orphanage over the Christmas holidays.
+We were overwhelmed at the immense need, and, thinking about our four adopted daughters, we knew we had to do something.
 After looking at the natural resources of Uganda, we decided on chocolate.

-On the 31 hour plane ride home, we created KYYA, the first bean-to-bar chocolate company in Arkansas.
+On the 31 hour journey home, we created KYYA, the first bean-to-bar chocolate company in Arkansas.
 The name is Greek — KAIA — meaning "pure".
 Our first six months and 50 batches experimenting yielded some really bad chocolate.
-But once we found our groove, we sold our first 20 bars to a local coffee shop.
-KYYA was launched.
+But once we found our groove, we sold our first 20 bars to a local coffee shop and KYYA was launched.

 Email us at firstname.lastname@example.org or check out our Facebook or Instagram pages to learn more.
-We currently have three locations in Northwest Arkansas, so feel free to stop by during business hours and sample some chocolate.
+We currently have two locations in Northwest Arkansas.

 278 North Elm Street, Springdale, AR 72762